drshahizan/learn-github/exercise/maharafroze2024/exercise4.md

      - **Drug Development**: Understanding drug-gene interactions.

 Remember, data science is a dynamic field, and these topics continue to evolve.
 Exploring research papers, attending conferences, and staying updated with the latest advancements will enhance your understanding. 🌟🔍

+# Gemini

+No problem, here's a more casual spin on those Data Science articles:

+1. **Decision Making?
+There's an App for That: Check Out Decision Intelligence** ([https://towardsdatascience.com/interested-in-decision-intelligence-start-here-30ed4fec81fa](https://towardsdatascience.com/interested-in-decision-intelligence-start-here-30ed4fec81fa)) - This article explores a cool new approach to making decisions with the help of data.

+2. **Hold Up, Data Science Just Got Even More Awesome: Top Trends of 2022** ([https://www.forbes.com/sites/forbestechcouncil/2022/11/07/top-five-data-science-trends-that-made-an-impact-in-2022/](https://www.forbes.com/sites/forbestechcouncil/2022/11/07/top-five-data-science-trends-that-made-an-impact-in-2022/)) - See what's hot in the world of Data Science right now!
+This article breaks down the top trends from last year.

+3. **Data Science for Everyone: Dive into Some Popular Articles** ([https://towardsdatascience.com/](https://towardsdatascience.com/)) - Want to learn more about Data Science?
+This website curates articles on all sorts of data science topics, so you can find something that interests you.

+4. **Data Science: Not Just for Brainiacs Anymore!** ([https://enterprisersproject.com/tags/automation](https://enterprisersproject.com/tags/automation)) - This article explores how Data Science can be used in the IT field, even if you're not a super technical person.

+5. **Flashback to Data Science: A Look at Articles from 2021** ([https://medium.com/tag/data-science](https://medium.com/tag/data-science)) - Take a trip down memory lane and see what people were buzzing about in Data Science back in 2021.